yabwe/medium-editor/src/js/extensions/WALKTHROUGH-BUTTON.md

 As shown above, now our button responds to what the user has selected.
 To make this final piece work, we've implemented 4 extension methods:

 1. **isAlreadyApplied(node)**
   * This will be called on each element which contains the user's selection, starting with the lowest element and climbing its ancestors.
-If any of these elements are a `<mark>` element, we return `true` since that means the selection is higlighted.
+If any of these elements are a `<mark>` element, we return `true` since that means the selection is highlighted.
 1. **isActive()**
   * This should return whether the button is already active.
 We check this by seeing if the `'medium-editor-button-active'` class already exists on the toolbar button.
 1. **setActive()**